 Wanna Know More About Kebabs?

 Kebabs have a long and storied history.
 While the earliest humans either boiled or wrapped and buried their meat with hot coals, cooking with sticks soon followed.
 Hunter gatherers in modern day South Africa (and I’m sure elsewhere in the world) would spear their prey and roast it over an open fire pit.
 Taking a giant leap through history to the Mongol Empire, Genghis Khan and his men would roast large slabs of meat on their swords, leading to what we now call a kebab!
-Khan, having some ancestral relations, plus trade/strife relations with the Ottoman Empire led to many flavors and spices of the East being a staple in much of modern Turkish cuisine.
+Khan, having some ancestral relations, plus trade/strife relations with the Ottoman Empire led to many flavors and spices of the East being a staple in much of modern Middle Eastern cuisine.

 How Do I Cook Them?